ietf-scim-wg/draft-sehgal-scim-delta-query/draft-sehgal-scim-delta-query.md

 # Pagination

 ## Using Cursor-based Pagination During a Full Scan
-//NOTE - Should we include an index-based pagination example as well, despite low adoption?
-///////// RESPONSE Lets leave it for now.
-If audience asks for it we can include in the next iteration
-//NOTE - Do we even need examples of paginating the full Scan?
-////////RESPONSE For completenes purposes I included it.

 When the total number of resources returned by the query is large enough, a paginated response may be required.
 In this scenario, a service provider supporting cursor-based pagination MAY return a value for the nextCursor attribute.
 The cursor can then be used by a client in a subsequent request to obtain the next page of results.

 ~~~